Handsome production with a slightly underwhelming narrative.

 Beirut (2018): 7 out of 10: A washed-up professional negotiator (Jon Hamm) returns to Beirut to rescue a former friend whom he blames for the destruction of his family.

 The Good: Well, they certainly captured the look and feel of early eighties Beirut.
 This is a ridiculously handsome production with nary a misstep in production design.
 The film decorates Tangier with enough extras and burnt-out tanks to give the perfect representation.
 A true spectacle.

-Everyone is solid too good in his or her roles.
+Everyone is solid in his or her roles as well.
 John Hamm does a fine job considering the issues with his character (see below) and Rosamund Pike shows once again why serious filmmakers put her in their movies.

 The overall plot of forgiveness and closure with the past is well thought out.
 For the first half of the movie, this is a very tight drama told in a very convincing manner.

 The Bad: Tony Gilroy’s script gives a great opening and floor show but simply cannot stick the landing.
 The latter third of the film simply seems rushed.
 Where character development should be paying off and emotions taking the foreground, we have a deus ex machina piling upon a deus ex machina.
 Last-minute revelations undermine the carefully crafted plot while characters pull the negotiation version of a superweapon from thin air to fill obvious plot holes.
 The movie wants a happy ending the story (and location) does not deserve.